nobarinikan/CS412_Course_Project/README.md

 ## Methodology
 ***
-A list of metthodologies used within the project:
+A list of methodologies used within the project:
 * Download Data (Links to Code Snippets?)

 ```ruby